 That is the power of video for sales — they are short and sweet.
 And they are about the prospect, not about the sales rep.

 Steve explains there is a disconnect between how sales leaders behave in the real world and how they do sales prospecting.
 For instance, when sales leaders hire salespeople, they don’t just do it through text messaging.
 They have face-to-face conversations with them, either in person or through video-conferencing in the COVID era.

 Why?
 Because they want to read their body language; they want to see their reactions and expressions.
 This also applies to prospects and customers.

 And although synchronous video conferencing would be ideal, people are not always available at the same time.
 That’s where asynchronous personalized video messages come in.

 There are different use-cases for sales video messages that your sellers can use to stand out from the crowd, either to fill their pipeline with video or for sales video messaging beyond prospecting.

 Steve says that an asynchronous sales video message is better than text because the seller can deliver a message with a precise intention; it will be understood without the risk of misinterpretation.
 A text message, on the other hand, has no emotion and the reader can inject whatever emotion they want to the text.

 Video allows sellers to have control of the emotions of their sales pitch.
-They can deliver their message with the undertone that they want.Why your B2B Sales Team Must Use Video for Sales, with Steve Pacinelli, #155 Click To Tweet
+They can deliver their message with the undertone that they want.Fantastic ep. of the @GoModernSelling w/ @M_3jr from @GoVengreso and @stevepacinelli from @BombBomb ▶️ I’m going to use #sales #video instead of text w/ my #sellers.
+Also, great tips to be in front of the camera!
+Click To Tweet

 “When you are selling something,” Steve explains, “you want people to stay on the emotional side of the brain.
 You don’t want them evaluating every feature.
 When they read, they will switch to the rational side.”